Nonparametric Two-Sample Testing by Betting: Introduction

 \textcite{lheritier2018sequential} proposed a general approach to designing sequential nonparametric two-sample tests, by using sequentially learned probabilistic predictors of the labels indicating the population from which an observation was drawn.
-The authors identified sufficient conditions for the $\lambda$-consistency~(a weaker notion of consistency, that informally requires the distributions to be well separated in terms of mutual information) of the resulting sequential test, and show that these conditions are satisfied when the predictors employed in defining the test are strongly pointwise consistent~\parencite[Definition~25.1]{gyorfi2002distribution}.
-Compared to~\textcite{lheritier2018sequential}, our proposed approach leads to sequential tests with stronger performance guarantees.
-In particular, in~\Cref{prop:general-2}, we identify sufficient conditions for our tests to be consistent~(in the usual sense) and in~\Cref{prop:general-exponent-1}, we identify sufficient conditions under which the type-II error of our tests decays at an exponential rate.
+They identified sufficient conditions for the $\lambda$-consistency~(a weaker notion than usual consistency) of the resulting sequential test, and verified these conditions for a nearest-neighbor based predictor.
+In a subsequent paper~\parencite{lheritier2019low}, the authors proposed a new-predictor~(called \ttt{kd-switch}), which results in a sequential test satisfying the usual notion of consistency.
+Compared to these tests, we construct sequential tests with stronger performance guarantees --- in addition to consistency, we also characterize the type-II error exponent and the expected sample size of our tests.

-\textcite{manole2021sequential} propose a general technique for constructing confidence sequences for convex divergences between two probability distributions.
+\textcite{manole2023martingale} propose a general technique for constructing confidence sequences for convex divergences between two probability distributions.
 Their approach relies on the key observation that the empirical divergence process is a reverse submartingale adapted to the exchangeable filtration.
-By instantiating the general confidence sequence for the special cases of the Kolmogorov-Smirnov metric~\parencite[\S~4.1]{manole2021sequential} and kernel-MMD distance~\parencite[\S~4.2]{manole2021sequential}, the authors obtain consistent sequential nonparametric two-sample tests for both univariate and multivariate distributions.
-Unlike~\textcite{manole2021sequential}, our approach relies on constructing martingales~(instead of reverse submartingales) from statistical distances with a variational definition.
-Hence, our resulting sequential tests are expected to be less conservative than those of~\textcite{manole2021sequential} in rejecting the null.
-This intuition is verified in some numerical experiments in~\Cref{sub2sec:experiments_mmd}, where the stopping times, under the alternative, of our proposed test are significantly smaller than those of~\textcite{manole2021sequential}.
+By instantiating the general confidence sequence for the special cases of the Kolmogorov-Smirnov metric~\parencite[\S~4.1]{manole2023martingale} and kernel-MMD metric~\parencite[\S~4.2]{manole2023martingale}, the authors obtain consistent sequential nonparametric two-sample tests for both univariate and multivariate distributions.
+Unlike~\textcite{manole2023martingale}, our approach relies on constructing martingales~(instead of reverse submartingales) from statistical distances with a variational definition.
+Hence, our resulting sequential tests are expected to be less conservative than those of~\textcite{manole2023martingale} in rejecting the null.
+This intuition is verified in some numerical experiments in~\Cref{sec:numerical-experiments}.